vuejs/devtools-v6/docs/plugin/api-reference.md

 - `readOnly`: mark this value has not editable
 - `fields`: an object of configure immediate child fields
   - `abstract`
+- `actions`: an array of buttons to add to the field
+  - `icon`: material icon identifier
+  - `tooltip`: button tooltip
+  - `action`: function to be executed

 When you add new sections with the `type` property, you should declare them in the `componentStateTypes` array in the plugin descriptor when you call the `setupDevtoolsPlugin`.